-- a.
-A greater number of pieces would exceed the maximum physical size for a bundle and the total number of pieces for that presort destination meets the minimum volume standard (e.g., 30 pieces are available to meet a 10-piece minimum, but a bundle of eight pieces is 6 inches thick). - b.
+a.
+A greater number of pieces would exceed the maximum physical size for a bundle and the total number of pieces for that presort destination meets the minimum volume standard (e.g., 30 pieces are available to meet a 10-piece minimum, but a bundle of eight pieces is 6 inches thick).

+b.
 The pieces constitute the "last bundle" for a presort destination and previously prepared bundles met the applicable minimum volume standard (e.g., 505 pieces prepared in 10 50-piece bundles and one five-piece bundle).

-2.9 Labeling Bundles
+2.8 Labeling Bundles

-The presort level of each bundle must be identified either with an optional endorsement line under 708.7.0 or with a barcoded pressure-sensitive bundle label.
+The presort level of each bundle (other than carrier route bundles) must be identified either with an optional endorsement line under 708.7.0 or with a barcoded pressure-sensitive bundle label.
 The label may be placed anywhere on the address side of the top piece in the bundle.
 Barcoded pressure-sensitive bundle labels must not obscure the delivery address block.
 Banding or shrinkwrap must not obscure any bundle label.
 The following colors and presort characters apply to bundle labels:

 - a.
-Five-digit scheme presort level, red Label 5 SCH. - b.
-Five-digit presort level, red Label 5. - c.
-Three-digit scheme presort level, green Label 3 SCH. - d.
-Three-digit presort level, green Label 3. - e.
-ADC presort level, pink Label A. - f.
+Five-digit presort level, red Label 5.

+- b.
+Three-digit presort level, green Label 3.

+- c.
+ADC presort level, pink Label A.

+- d.
 Mixed ADC presort level, tan Label X.